 The fix?
 Remove the dead skin layers to bring back your glow.
 It is worthless to apply serums and moisturizers on skin that will eventually shed off.
 Remove the dead layer first so that you can benefit from all the goodness that is infused in your serum.

 You may use chemical or mechanical peeling, whichever is more appealing to you.
 You can also use gentle scrubs for your face and body and exfoliate the dead skin away.
 Microdermabrasion safely exfoliates the skin without using harsh chemicals that can make skin appear red for days.
 It is safe to use on the face, neck, chest, hands and feet.

-You should follow up with a good moisturizer to hydrate the newly exposed skin.
+You should follow-up with a good moisturizer to hydrate the newly exposed skin.
 For your face, invest in good quality serums to give your skin the healthy boost it needs to nourish the facial skin.
-You may also follow up with a good quality moisturizer if the serum do not offer enough hydration you need.
+You may also follow up with a good quality moisturizer if the serum does not offer enough hydration you need.

 1. Fine Lines and Wrinkles

 Need I say more?
 When you ask people what their complaints are about aging skin, fine lines and wrinkles will always be present.
 By now, there will be countless searches on how to get rid of it or how to prevent it because this is usually what aging exemplifies.